Shapes and dynamic regimes of a polar active fluid droplet under confinement

 \subsection{Free energy}

 The physics of a polar active fluid droplet immersed in a passive Newtonian fluid can be described in terms of the following set of coarse-grained fields: (i) $\phi({\bf r},t)$, the concentration of the active material; (ii) ${\bf P}({\bf r},t)$ the polarization of the liquid crystal; (iii) $\rho({\bf r},t)$ and (iv) ${\bf u}({\bf r},t)$, respectively mass density and velocity field of the fluid.
-Our active droplet is designed as a circular region comprising a contractile gel ($\phi>0$, ${\bf P}\neq 0$), which can be experimental realized, for example, with bundles of actin filaments cross-linked with myosin motor protein \cite{marchetti,sagues}.
-This suspension is surrounded by a passive wet solvent ($\phi=0$ and ${\bf P}=0$) confined between two parallel flat walls, whose geometry is inspired by a real microfluidic channel.
+Our active droplet is designed as a circular region comprising a contractile gel ($\phi>0$, ${\bf P}\neq 0$), which can be experimental realized, for example, with bundles of actin filaments cross-linked with myosin motor proteins \cite{marchetti,sagues}.
+This suspension is surrounded by a passive wet solvent ($\phi=0$ and ${\bf P}=0$) confined between two parallel flat walls.

 The equilibrium properties of the passive limit of this suspension are encoded in the following free energy density \cite{marenduzzo,tiribocchi2}